nv78/CornellRobots/README.md

 # Welcome

 Hi Guys,
-Welcome to my Github Repository.
+Welcome to Natan Vidra's Github Repository.
 Here you can find a few projects that I have had the chance to work on throughout my time at Cornell.
 Feel free to reach out to me at nv78@cornell.edu with any questions!

 A Trash Picking Robot: https://www.youtube.com/watch?v=2ZQ6K4d6SNc